manish-in-java/Scratchpad/Python/PetClinic/README.md

 web application that demonstrates various features of the Java-based [Spring framework](https://spring.io).

-This sample application that replicates the functionality of the Pet Clinic application using the following:
+This sample application replicates the functionality of the Pet Clinic application using the following:

 1. [Python programming language](https://www.python.org),